 7. State defense and security8.
 Wind energy and infrastructure

 9. Marine mining

 1. Development and implementation of the maritime spatial plan

 2. Monitoring and evaluation of the maritime spatial plan

 |5.||MSP ISSUES – PARTICIPATION OF LECTURERS FROM FOREIGN INSTITUTIONS||20|

 A summary of the first part of SEAPLANSPACE Workshops in Poland – fall winter – can be found here

-Due to the restrictive and preventive measures put into place by the University of Gdańsk (https://en.ug.edu.pl/media/promowane/95387/university_gdansk_rectors_order_preventing_spread_covid-19), the second edition of the SEAPLANSPACE Training in Gdańsk/Szczecin has been cancelled and we are working to reschedule it.
-Please accept our sincere apologies for any inconvenience.
+Due to the restrictive and preventive measures put into place by the University of Gdańsk (https://en.ug.edu.pl/media/promowane/95387/university_gdansk_rectors_order_preventing_spread_covid-19), the second edition of the SEAPLANSPACE Training in Gdańsk/Szczecin has been postponed and has just started (18th of September 2020).